 This process is going to be unique to each individual business, but try to immerse yourself into the mind of the user and you should be on the right track.

 If you’re looking to improve your current landing pages, look around AdWords for the quality scores of your most expensive keywords.
-If you have anything that’s a 5 or higher (10 is the best), it’s probably a good idea to take a look at the relevancy of the page you’re sending traffic to.
+If you have anything that’s a 5 or lower (10 is the best), it’s probably a good idea to take a look at the relevancy of the page you’re sending traffic to.